 Quick Sense Web Redirect Hack

 Now we have a web server to hand, and the code above to do a redirect, why not use this to create short-cuts to apps and pages within your Sense site.
 To do this simply create a HTML file with a short name, with the header as above.
 In the place of the URL put the URL of the app you want to redirect to and swap the 60 out for a zero.
-Your much shorter URL will read like https://your.sense.site/content/html/kpi.html, but it go straight to a page of analysis which would otherwise require two large GUIDs in the URL to get to.
+Your much shorter URL will read like https://your.sense.site/content/html/kpi.html, but it will go straight to a page of analysis (or even a single chart) which would otherwise require two large GUIDs in the URL to get to.

 Set up short-cut redirects for all the key pieces of analysis contained in your site to allow sending of shortened URLs around your business, making it much more efficient for staff to find the numbers they are looking for.